OpenMDAO/OpenMDAO-Framework/docs/std_lib/component.rst

 MSC NastranComponent
 ~~~~~~~~~~~~~~~~~~~~~~

-The following documentation refers to the MSC (MacNeal-Schwendler Corporation) Nastran Component.
-This component is
+The following documentation refers to MSC (MacNeal-Schwendler Corporation) Nastran.
+This component is a
-a wrapper for MSC Nastran, but it does not include the MSC Nastran executable.
-You need to have installed MSC Nastran
+wrapper for MSC Nastran but does not include the MSC Nastran executable.
+MSC Nastran must be installed with a
-with a valid license before this wrapper will work.
+valid license before this wrapper will work.

 *Overview*
 ----------